 But please carry a shovel – if there is more than about 10 cms of snow you will have to dig a car parking space.

 Also be careful not to block any of the roads as you must always allow access for the snowploughs and the service bus.

 Getting Here by Public Transport

 There is a regular, approximately every 2 hours, bus service to Allenheads from Hexham which runs every day except Sunday.
 This service is the number 688, operated by Tynedale Links.
 The bus stop in Allenheads is about 150metres from the slope.
-For more information and the timetable, see the downloadable document here.
+For more information and the timetable, see here.

 Hexham is accessible from Newcastle and Carlisle by regular bus and train services.